Generator coordinate method for nuclear octupole excitations: status and perspectives: Nuclear collective motions with octupole shapes

 Another example nucleus with different cluster structures is $\nuclide[20]{Ne}$.
 It has been investigated using AMD models, which were based either on spherical Gaussian basis functions (SphAMD)~\cite{Kanada-Enyo:1995PTP} or triaxially deformed (TriAMD) Gaussian basis functions~\cite{Taniguchi:2004,Kimura:2004}.
 These studies employed phenomenological Hamiltonians or the Gogny D1S force, respectively.
 It was found in the SphAMD study that both positive and negative parity low-spin states are dominated by the diatomic molecular structures $\alpha+^{16}$O. With the consideration of triaxial deformation in the basis, the ground band with $K^\pi=0^+$ turns out to have a mixed character of the deformed mean-field structure and the cluster structure.
 In contrast, the negative-parity state with $K^\pi=0^-$ has an almost pure $\alpha+^{16}$O cluster structure.
 In particular, it was shown that the cluster structure moderates and the average distance between $\alpha$ and \nuclide[16]{O} becomes smaller as the angular momentum increases.

 In recent years, the cluster structures in $\nuclide[20]{Ne}$ were examined with the CDFT~\cite{Zhou:2016,Marevic:2018Ne}.
 Figure~\ref{fig:PES4Ne20_Zhou2016} illustrates the mean-field energy surface of $\nuclide[20]{Ne}$ in the $(\beta_{20}, \beta_{30})$ deformation plane from the calculation using the relativistic PC-PK1~\cite{Zhao:2010PRC}.
 Although a global energy minimum is found at the reflection-symmetric prolate shape ($\beta_2=0.5,\beta_3=0$), this equilibrium shape is shown to be unstable against quantum fluctuations.
 A schematic representation of nuclear shapes corresponding to selected configurations along the optimal path on the energy surface highlights the progressive development of the reflection-asymmetric diatomic molecular structure ($\alpha+^{16}$O) as the values of $\beta_3$ increase along the optimal path.
 This is consistent with the finding in the TriAMD study based on the Gogny D1S force~\cite{Kimura:2004}.
-Figure~\ref{fig:Spectra4Ne20_Zhou2016} presents the low-energy spectra for $\nuclide[20]{Ne}$ obtained from different calculations.
-These calculations consider the dynamical octupole vibration effects and successfully reproduce both energy spectra and electric multipole transition strengths of low-lying parity-doublet bands.
-Moreover, a full configuration-mixing calculation yields a ground-state rotational band with slightly reduced $E2$ transition strengths and a stretched spectrum, which aligns more closely with experimental data.
-An in-depth analysis of the distributions of collective wave functions for the low-lying states of $\nuclide[20]{Ne}$ reveals that the positive-parity states are dominated by the $\alpha+^{12}$C+$\alpha$ structure, and the negative-parity states by the $\alpha+^{16}$O structure.
+It is worth pointing out that only the configurations with nonzero value of $\beta_3$ contribute to the negative-parity states.
+Thus, the finding that the negative-parity states are predominated by the configuration with $\alpha+^{16}\mathrm{O}$ structure does not necessary mean that the nucleus $^{20}$Ne has a permanent octupole deformation.
+Actually, it has been shown in Ref.~\cite{Zhou:2016,Marevic:2018Ne} that the collective wave functions of the negative-parity states are broadly distributed in the $\beta_2$-$\beta_3$ plane, confirming the picture of octupole vibration rather than the rotation with a permanent octupole deformation for the low-lying states of $\nuclide[20]{Ne}$.